NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     if (newRootBlkNum == E_DISKFULL) {
         // (failed to obtain an empty internal index block because the disk is full)

-        // destroy the right subtree, given by rChild, build up till now that
+        // Using bPlusDestroy(), destroy the right subtree, rooted at rChild.
+        // This corresponds to the tree built up till now that has not yet been
-        // has not yet been connected to the existing B + Tree, using bPlusDestroy().
+        // connected to the existing B+ Tree

         return E_DISKFULL;
     }